regnarg/bc/text/mdsync.md

 (for 128-bit digests).

-Experimental results were produced by the `experiments/mdsync/hybrid.py` script in attachment 1.
-This script simply generates a set of $2^{20}$ random 128-bit numbers, copies it and then makes `CHANGES` changes in each copy and simulates the reconciliation protocol.
-It can be configured by editing the variables
+Experimental results were produced by the `experiments/mdsync/prune.py` script in attachment 1.
-`SIZE`, `CHANGES` and `ONEDIFF_OPT`. `ONEDIFF_OPT` decides whether the pruning optimization is used.
-We use the XOR-based digest even for the non-pruning version but we do not count the additional checksum part as transferred bytes and otherwise the algorithms should have very similar properties.
-Beware that this is an inefficient Python script that stores everything memory.
-At least
-$16\,$GB RAM is recommended for running it and it may take a few minutes.

 The "total roundtrip time" and "total transfer time" are synchronization time estimates based on roundtrip numbers and transfer total from experimental protocol simulations (no actual time measurements were performed).
 These are computed for a hypothetical low-quality network with $1\,$Mbps symmetric throughput and $500\,$ms RTT (for example a 3G connection with subpar reception).
+For any network with significantly better parameters the times will become imperceptible.
 Please note that because of interleaved communication in both directions, the actual number of network roundtrips needed is half the number of communication rounds (recursion tree depth).
 The total synchronization time will be probably be close to the maximum